-Japan has always been a country that I saw as the definition of mystery and cultural richness.
+Japan has always been a country that has intrigued me, both for its beautiful nature and its cultural richness.
 This year, I visited the home of sakura and green tea, and my trip was quite exciting – although a bit shorter than expected.

 COVID-19 has hit us all like a storm.
 Everybody has been affected by this invisible force, and we all have had to adjust our lifestyles accordingly.
 For me, the spread of COVID-19 resulted in the end of my semester abroad in Japan.
 One and a half year ago, I had already started preparing for Japan because I knew it would be a totally different world for me.
 I had never been to Japan before, I didn’t speak the language and I also didn’t know much about Japanese culture (I have never even read a Manga or watched the classic Animes!).
 I guess everyone has their own goals for their semester abroad, and mine was to experience this totally new culture and come back speaking at least basic level Japanese.